 Huntington’s disease is a hereditary condition in which your brain’s nerve cells gradually break down.
 This affects your physical movements, emotions, and cognitive abilities.
-There is no cure, but there are ways to cope with this disease and its symptoms.
+There’s no cure, but there are ways to cope with this disease and its symptoms.

 There are two types of Huntington’s disease: adult onset and early onset.

-This is the most common type of Huntington’s disease.
-Symptoms usually begin when people are in their thirties or forties.
+Adult onset is the most common type of Huntington’s disease.
+Symptoms usually begin when people are in their 30s or 40s.
 Initial signs often include:

 - minor involuntary movements

 - trouble making decisions